IntentSoftware/docs/articles/how-to-guides/use-stereotypes/use-stereotypes.md

 ## Creating a Stereotype Definition

-In Intent Architect, open the Module solution (as was created in the tutorial) and select the Project that represents the Module that will generate the code for a C# Entity.
+In Intent Architect, open the `MyModule` solution (as was created in the tutorial) and select the `MyModule.Entities` Project that represents the Module that will generate the code for a C# Entity.

 Inside Module Builder designer you will need to create a Stereotype Definition first before it can be applied.
 Right click on any of the Tree view folders (found on the right-hand-side panel) and select `New Stereotype-Definition`.